Hossam86/design_patterns/SOILD/_soild_.md

 1. filter (a process that takes all items and returns some )
 2. specification definition of a function that will apply to the data

+## Liskov Substitution Principle

+subtypes should be sbstiitble with basetype in other words, if the interface take an object of type parent, it should equlally take a child with out breaking any thing